 The World Health Organisation has declared coronavirus a pandemic, nevertheless, ‘pandemic’ does not refer to the lethality of a virus but to its transmissibility and geographical extension.
 Remember the 2009 flu pandemic or swine flu?

 According to Dr Jeremy Faust, statistics on coronavirus fatalities are misleading.
 He explains that the data sourced from the Princess Diamond cruise ship are more reliable than the data published by the WHO.
-Refer to this interview where he presents some facts: https://edition.cnn.com/videos/tv/2020/03/07/how-vulnerable-is-the-average-person-to-the-coronavirus.cnn
+Refer to the interview below where he presents some facts.
+(1)

 Stockpiling is preventing equal distribution of resources and access to crucial equipment for health carers.
-Refer to this video where a surgeon explains why masks do not offer any protection:https://www.facebook.com/watch/?v=218000772914341
+Refer to the video below where a surgeon explains why masks do not offer any protection.
+(2)

 We need to keep the issue in perspective.
 There is good reason for concern, but do not allow the media to terrorise you.
-Here is a link by a microbiologist that gives many reasons for not losing optimism: https://www.weforum.org/agenda/2020/03/coronavirus-ten-reasons-not-to-panic/?fbclid=IwAR20Q4Zo7SJBZFbz1T2JBP-DqXDH5ER92zMXJ6xytONPU_xa5DKjopvmhKM
+Below is a link by a microbiologist that gives many reasons for not losing optimism.
+(3)

 You may have come across various sources that put forward some conspiracy theories.
 Well, it happens every time there is an epidemic—again, heard of HIV?
 Former Iranian President Ahmadinejad and Trump are some of the ignorant puppets who have done so.
 There has been a case of some researchers presenting scientific papers in a website claiming the stark similarities between coronavirus and HIV.
 These studies are not peer-reviewed!
 There is a theory that the Chinese started it deliberately to undermine and test the West; Wuhan is after all their main centre for biological research!
 Apparently, if they turn out to have an antidote we are into a whole new world of non-military warfare.
 And the numbers of new infections in China are falling fast, even if the figures are exaggerated.
 Science does not support the possibility of manufacturing epidemics in a lab.
 First of all, it is not scientifically viable, secondly, if that were the case, science is able to decode the genome and know where exactly it comes from.
 Coronavirus (Covid-19) comes from bats and pangolins.